Follow TV Tropes

 • Batman Gambit: Marckus deals a brilliant one in Marckus goes Pubbing with his Weirdo Friends (and gets in a brawl).
 When grown-up bully Blacklaw starts pestering him about his new 'girlfriend' (not knowing his fiancé is the male Kitten), Marckus starts ignoring him by doing something on his phone.
 Blacklaw is infuriated and grabs the phone out of Marckus's hands, scrolls down to the contact called "Luv", and then screams a profane rant... before being interrupted by his father.
 Turns out Marckus changed the contact name on his phone, knowing Blacklaw couldn't resist.

 • Bavarian Fire Drill: How Big D ultimately gets out of his interrogation with the police.
-He pretends his last-minute misstep was intentional, because he's actually a high ranking Camarilla vampire testing the interrogating officer, Detective Sergeant Chapman, on behalf of the Regent of Yarmouth.
-Chapman, a ghoul bloodbound to Regent, immediately believes him, lets him and the family walk free, and covers up the incident at Big-D's instruction.
+He poses as a high ranking Camarilla vampire testing the interrogating officer, Detective Sergeant Chapman, on behalf of the Regent of Yarmouth.
+Chapman, a ghoul blood-bound to the Regent but starving for a fix, immediately believes him after the suggestion of a reward, lets him and the family walk free, and covers up the incident at Big-D's instruction.

 • Campbell Country: The gang hunt vampires around Norfolk, England.